riordanaa/PSCP-MKSP-Decomp-VNS-aproach/README.md

 - Person2.
 ## Datasets

 Instances are categorized in different datasets inside the 'instances' folder.
-All instances are from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) or reference to paper where they are from, etc.
+All instances are from the [LmR308/PSSC]([https://archive.ics.uci.edu/ml/index.php](https://github.com/LmR308/PSSC)).

 ### Instance format